 That also means this itinerary is largely based on hiring drivers instead of relying on public transport.
 But the time saved was well worth the extra money in my mind.

 I highly recommend booking this private driver.
 The itinerary is completely open and you can go wherever you want within 100km per day.
-And the best part is that the price quoted is for up to 4 people, which makes it very affordable!
+And the best part is that the price is for up to 4 people, which makes it very affordable!

 Sri Lanka itinerary overview